AndrewTShen/Collage-Creator/README.md

 ## Acknowledgements
 - Srinivasan Sathiamurthy for inspiring and helping to build this project.
 - Rob Dawson for writing `mosaic.py`, the main driver of the mosaic portion of the project.
+You can find the code for `mosiac.py` at this [respository](https://github.com/codebox/mosaic)
 - Blueprint Mentors for helping to debug bits and pieces of code.